kabirt7/Kabir-SP/README.md

 #### QUESTION 6

 I would create an Azure Function that would contain my adjusted Powershell script.
-I would then configure it such that it is triggered by an HTTP request (coming from either the application or the script).
+I would then configure it such that it is triggered by an HTTP request (coming from either an API or the script).

 #### Question 7